tcheukueppoo/maat/docs/class.md

 (To Draw)

-## Attributes
+## Instance' Field

-Having an `O(1)` access to an instance' field is critical for system's performance since shared instances might require synchronization when maatines in a multi-threaded environment concurrently access their fields which is probably via a ticket-based spinlock from `librs`.
+Having an `O(1)` access to an instance' field is critical for system's performance since concurrent access to a field of a shared instance by maatines in a multi-threaded environment requires synchronization probably via a ticket-based spinlock from `librs`.
 This is why critical section needs to be as small as possible.
-Class' fields are handled the same way we do with lexical variables, i.e by allocating on a stack, but in this case it's each class that holds it own fixed size non-growable stack.
-For this reason fields can only be accessed internally/externally using auto-generated accessors.
-This will imply that a field resolution is done at compile time, each field of an instance has a unique index to a slot of a stack part of that instance.
+Class' fields are handled the same way we do with lexical variables, i.e by allocating on a stack, but in this case it's each class that holds its own stack called a field buffer.
+For this reason fields can only be accessed internal/external to its instance using accessors auto-generated at compile-time.
+This will imply that a field resolution is done at compile-time, each field of an instance has a unique index to a slot of a field buffer part of that instance.
 Setting and getting the value of an field within an instance is respectively about reading and writing to a particular slot.

 The idea of compiling fields into a buffer to speed up access is quite efficient but has drawbacks when dealing with inheritance and roles.